 - b.
 The Charter School shall be excused from their indemnification obligations above: (a) If the claims, demands, suits, actions, proceedings, losses, liabilities arise solely and exclusively out of the negligence of the Indemnitee seeking indemnification; or (b) If the Indemnitee fails to (i) provide written notice of the third party claim or suit within a reasonable time, (ii) cooperate with reasonable requests of the Charter School related to the indemnification; or (iii) assist the Charter School with the defense of such claim or suit. - c.
-The Charter School's obligations to indemnify any Indemnitee shall survive the completion, expiration, or tennination of this Agreement for any reason. - 37.
-Non•Agency.
+The Charter School's obligations to indemnify any Indemnitee shall survive the completion, expiration, or termination of this Agreement for any reason. - 37.
+Non-Agency.
 The parties expressly acknowledge and agree that the Charter School is not acting as the agent of the State Board, Department, or SCSC except as required by law or this Charter.
 The Charter School acknowledges that it is without authority to, and will not, extend the faith and credit of the State Board, Department or SCSC to any third party. - 38.
 Delegation.
 The Charter School acknowledges and agrees that the functions and powers provided for in this charter may be exercised only by the Charter School and may not be delegated to a third party without written agreement by the parties. - 39.
 Assignment.
 This Charter shall not be assigned or transferred by the Charter School unless consented to in writing by the SCSC. - 40.
 Third-Party Beneficiaries.
 There are no third-party beneficiaries to this Charter.
 The Charter School's staff, students, parents, or related organizations are not beneficiaries to this Charter. - 41.
 Application of Amended Law.
-This Charter is subject to applicable federal and state laws, rules and regulations and shall be deemed amended to reflect applicable changes to those laws upon the effective date of any such change.
+This Charter is subject to applicable federal and state laws, rules and regulations and shall be deemed amended to reflect applicable changes to those laws upon the effective date of any such change. - 42.
+Non-Waiver.
+No waiver of any breach of this Charter shall be held as waiver of any other or subsequent breach. - 43.
+Severability.
+If any provision of this Charter is determined to be unenforceable or invalid for any reason, the remainder of the Charter shall remain in full force and effect.